-^{} Includes 8.3% in shares that are held for future grant to management and 6.4% shares granted but not acquired under the Employee Share Ownership Plan.
-The Bank has approval from the Central Bank of Bahrain ("CBB") to hold up to 40% of it's shares for various Employee Share Ownership Plans.
-On the balance sheet these shares are accounted for as the equivalent of treasury shares.
+\ Includes 8.3% in shares that are held for future grant to management and 6.4% shares granted but not acquired under the Employee Share Ownership Plan.

-The Bank is controlled by Ownership Holdings Limited ('OHL'), through its shareholding directly, and through C.P.
+Investcorp Bank B.S.C. (the "Bank"), the indirect parent of the Company, is controlled by Ownership Holdings Limited ('OHL'), through its shareholding directly, and through C.P.
 Holdings Limited ('CPHL'), of the issued ordinary shares of the Bank.
 OHL is, in turn, ultimately controlled by SIPCO Holdings Limited ('SHL').
 SIPCO Limited ('SIPCO'), an SHL subsidiary, is the entity through which employees own beneficial interests in the Bank's ordinary shares.
 The Bank is, therefore, controlled by its employees through their beneficial ownership as a group via SHL, SIPCO, OHL and CPHL.